Read, watch and listen to personal stories from individuals touched by vascular EDS, sharing their experiences, challenges and insights.

-If you would like your vascular EDS story adding please
+If you would like to share your vascular EDS story or memorial please click here.

 The day I got the diagnosis I was washing the car in preparation for my trip to Scotland to marry my fiancé Chris.